meditationstuff/protocol_1/index.md

 * Gordon, Alan, and Alon Ziv.
 The way out: A revolutionary, scientifically proven approach to healing chronic pain.
 Penguin, 2021.
 * Leahy, Robert L. The worry cure: Seven steps to stop worry from stopping you.
 Harmony, 2006.
 * Stephen Proctor's MIDL meditation system https://midlmeditation.com/ https://www.reddit.com/r/midlmeditation/ [Last accessed: 2023-08-14]
+* Leighton, Taigen Dan.
+Just this is it: Dongshan and the practice of suchness.
+Shambhala Publications, 2015.
+	* Chödrön, Pema.
+The wisdom of no escape: And the path of loving-kindness.
+Shambhala Publications, 2010.
+* the one sutra(???) that i can't find right now that uses the allusion of even a little bit of feces with respect to "not even one bit of becoming" or something like that

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]